 We define the link type as the technology connecting the final hop to the destination.
 Identification of link types for blocks is difficult because such information is not readily available, and because in principle different parts of a /24 block could be connected differently (for example, a router at .1 and the rest of the addresses with dial-up).
-Previous work has shown one can often infer link types from reverse domain names [4,15,25,30].
-We build on the work of Thunderping [30], but cannot reuse their data directly because their classification was done manually and only for the United States; we wish to study millions of international blocks.
+Previous work has shown one can often infer link types from reverse domain names [4, 16, 27, 33].
+We build Thunderping's idea [33], but cannot reuse their data directly because their classification was done manually and only for the United States; we wish to study millions of international blocks.
 Other data is also sparse or old, so we identify block-level link types as follows.

 First, we look up the reverse domain name of each address in each analyzable block.
 We then use string matching against pre-defined keywords to non-exclusively identify features (corresponding to link types, see § 5.5) for each address.
-For example, a reverse name of dhcp-dialup-001.example.com is marked as both DHCP and dial-up.
+For example, a reverse name of dhcp-dialup-001. example.com is marked as both DHCP and dial-up.
 Each block is therefore defined by a vector of 256 addresses, each with zero or more features.
-We suppress minor features in each block by filtering out features that are less than $\frac{1}{15}$ th of the most frequent feature.
+We suppress minor features in each block by filtering out features that are less than $\frac{1}{15} \mathrm{th}$ of the most frequent feature.
 Finally, we label the block with all remaining features that have non-zero counts.

-We consider 16 keywords (sta, dyn, srv, rtr^{}, gw^{}, dhcp, ppp, dsl, dial, cable, ded^{}, res, client^{}, sql^{}, wireless^{}, wifi^{}).
+We consider 16 keywords (sta, dyn, srv, rtr, gw, dhcp, ppp, dsl, dial, cable, ded, res, client, sql, wireless, wifi).
 Of these, we discard the seven marked with asterisks because they are dominant in less than 1000 blocks.
-These keywords are all English based; future work should explore non-English networking keywords.
+These keywords are all based on English; future work should explore non-English networking keywords and explore potential under-representation in countries where English is not the dominant language.
+We believe this approach works reasonable for ISPs serving homes; it is not designed to classify commercial providers (clouds or CDNs).